Skip to main content

 Learning computer programming can open the door to various rewarding careers for workers without college degrees.
 For students who’ve acquired basic skills, an intensive program like one of Fullstack Academy’s live online coding bootcamps can advance their abilities and prepare them for higher-level tech employment.

-In 17 to 28 weeks, Fullstack Academy’s programs can cover languages such as JavaScript and HTML and put them to use on concrete projects, while providing experience with developer tools like GitHub.
+In 16 to 28 weeks, Fullstack Academy’s programs will cover languages such as JavaScript and HTML and put them to use on concrete projects while providing experience with developer tools like GitHub.
 Discover more about how a bootcamp can help you pursue your professional goals in the world of computer programming.

 Recommended Readings